Pausanpi/Inception/README.md

 1. I added to my /var/www/ directory an index html file
 2. I configured the default file in etc/nginx/site-enable-default
 3. I added a server bracket with a location to var/www in the doc.
 Save it and reload nginx with 'nginx 's reload'
+4. Because the port host I put when I built was 7000.
+Go to a web page and put: http://localhost:7000/. it works!!!